spgroup/conflict-static-analysis/Readme.md

 ### Execute

-To execute, you will need of a Java project to analyze and the set of lines changed in this project.
+To execute, you need a Java project to analyze and a set of lines changed in this project.
-This set could be in a .csv file, but if the project utilize Git, you can use the DiffClass Analyzer, for this you will need of will need of hash of merge commit to get the set of modified lines.
+This set could be in a .csv file, but if the project uses Git, you can use the DiffClass Analyzer project.
+In this case, tyou need the hash of a merge commit to get the set of modified lines.
 See the CLI parameters below:

 #### -cp
 The path of the folder containing the .class files of the project to be analyzed.
-Remember, you need to compile the project to be analyzed.
+Remember, you need to compile the project under analysis.
 This parameters is required.

 #### -csv
 The input csv files with the list of changes.
-This parameter or -commit must be provide.
+You must provider either this parameter or the ```-commit``` parameter.

 #### -commit
 the merge commit hash.
-This parameter or -csv must be provide.
+See the comment above regarding the -csv parameter.

 #### -mode
 Analysis mode: dataflow or reachability.

 #### -repo
-The folder path or URL of git project to be analyzed.
+The folder path or URL of the git project under analysis.

-Usage example a Java project, with a .csv file.
+Usage example of a Java project, with a .csv file.

 ```SHELL
 mvn exec:java -Dexec.mainClass="br.unb.cic.analysis.Main" \
 -Dexec.args="-csv /path/of/csv/file.csv -cp /path/of/class/files/folder"
 ```

-Usage example with a local Java git project, without a .csv file.
+Usage example with of a local Java git project, without a .csv file.

 ```SHELL
 mvn exec:java -Dexec.mainClass="br.unb.cic.analysis.Main" \